 The Fun Dungeon is located inside the Excalibur hotel and casino, which is designed to look like a medieval castle.
 This immersive environment adds to the overall experience and can make kids feel like they’re on a real-life adventure.

 Overall, the Fun Dungeon at Excalibur is an exciting destination for kids in Vegas.
 With a wide variety of games and activities, there’s something for everyone to enjoy.

 31. Blue Man Group

-“I didn’t like that show,” said no one ever, after seeing Blue Man Group.
-This Las Vegas staple has been a long time favorite for audiences of all ages.
-The entire show is dedicated to all of the senses, with music, color and texture all around.
+“I didn’t like that show,” said no one ever, after seeing the Blue Man Group.
+This Las Vegas staple has been a long-time favorite for audiences of all ages.
+The entire show is dedicated to all of the senses, with music, color, and texture all around.
 The performance art merges music, painting, and comedy, from artists that are….well….you know, blue!

 We tell you how to find the best seats for the Blue Man Group in our article here.